Using radar to study glaciers

 For several years, ETH researchers have made their way up to the High Altitude Research Station Jungfraujoch to study the upper part of the Aletsch Glacier using a variety of radar technologies and systems.
 These visits also serve to develop new methods and to gather reference data for satellite radar systems.

-“The radar data clearly shows a huge drop in the glacier’s thickness over recent years, at an average rate of 2.5 metres a year,” says Hajnsek, who specialises in remote sensing.
+“The radar data clearly shows a huge drop in the glacier’s mass over recent years, at an average rate of 2.5 metres a year,” says Hajnsek, who specialises in remote sensing.

 Even if the ice only shifted a few millimetres, the ETH radar systems would still be sensitive enough to detect it.
 “Our measurements show that the glacier is moving at a rate of 8 to 12 millimetres an hour, which is somewhere between 20 and 30 centimetres a day,” says Mas i Sanz, a doctoral student who is currently on her third Jungfraujoch measurement campaign.
 But this figure varies significantly from one location to the next: up here at the top of the glacier, the ice is still moving relatively slowly, but in other parts not covered by the radar, the Aletsch Glacier is slipping towards the valley at an average rate of 80 centimetres a day.